Firstcard

 If you have no credit history, lenders don't know how you handle debt — which makes them reluctant to give you credit in the first place.
 It's the classic chicken-and-egg problem.
 Credit builder accounts are designed to break that cycle.

 Unlike a regular loan, you don't receive money upfront.
 Instead, the money you pay is held in a savings account while the lender reports your monthly payments to the credit bureaus.
 At the end of the loan term, you get the savings.
 The real prize, though, is the credit history you've built along the way.
+For a side-by-side look at today's top fully-digital options, see our roundup of the best online credit builder accounts.

 How Credit Builder Accounts Work